Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Experiments

 \subsection{Calibration of an Existing VPR system}

-In this set of experiments, we demonstrate that we can improve the performance of a pre-trained state-of-the-art VPR network (NetVLAD) by tuning it to a different target domain.
+In this set of experiments, we demonstrate that we can improve the performance of a pretrained state-of-the-art VPR network (NetVLAD~\cite{arandjelovicNetVLADCNNArchitecture2018}) by tuning it to a different target domain.
 We performed four runs through an indoor office environment (see images in \cref{fig:top-level}) using an Intel Realsense D455 camera, with multiple overlaps to ensure place recognition.
 The first run served to extract 166 training tuples, and the three others have been used for testing.
-We used a margin of $0.25$, for 30 epochs with a learning rate of 0.0001 as in the original NetVLAD paper~\cite{arandjelovicNetVLADCNNArchitecture2018}.

-As shown in \cref{fig:distance_matrix_training_lab}, we computed the similarity score for each image pairs in the training sequence before (i.e., initial version of NetVLAD) and after tuning.
+As shown in \cref{fig:distance_matrix_training_lab}, we computed the similarity score for each image pairs in the training sequence before (i.e., original pretrained version of NetVLAD on the Pittsburg dataset~\cite{arandjelovicNetVLADCNNArchitecture2018}) and after tuning.
 We can observe a significant improvement in contrast between positive and negative matches hinting to a better distinction between them during testing.

 We corroborate this result in~\cref{fig:embedding distance_lab} which shows histograms of the $L_2$ distance between all pairs of images.
 The positive pairs are noted in green and the negative ones in red.
-Confirming the previous result, the separation between the positive and negative pairs is greater after tuning.
-It shows that our calibration technique is able to fine-tune the VPR network and distort the feature embedding to increase the distance between similar and dissimilar places.
+Confirming the previous result, the separation between the positive and negative pairs is greater after tuning. \cref{fig:embedding distance_lab} shows that our calibration technique is able to fine-tune the VPR network and distort the feature embedding to increase the distance between similar and dissimilar places.
 This has practical implications for the deployment of VPR systems since the threshold to determine if the distance represents a match becomes easier to set.
-Moreover, it will lead to fewer false positives which can be detrimental to the system accuracy and computational performance.

-As presented in \cref{tab:metrics}, we confirm on the three test sequences that NetVLAD tuned with our technique obtains more correct VPR matches, in average over possible threshold values, than its initial version.
-Therefore, our approach allows practitioners to improve the performance of their VPR system by calibrating its domain through a single initial run of the environment.
+Moreover, our approach leads to fewer false positives which can be detrimental to the system accuracy and computational performance~\cite{carsonPredictingImproveIntegrity2022}.
+In \cref{tab:metrics} we confirm on the three test sequences that NetVLAD tuned with our technique obtains on average a significantly higher number of correct VPR matches over possible threshold values than its original version (t-test, Bonferroni-corrected, $p <$ 1e-5).
+Therefore, our approach allows practitioners to improve the performance of their VPR system by calibrating its domain through a single run of the environment.